Jarred Kelenic Player Props: Mariners vs. Guardians

 - Kelenic hit .141 with five doubles, a triple, seven home runs and 16 walks.

-- In 11 of 59 games last season (18.6%), Kelenic drove in a run, and six of those games (10.2%) included more than one RBI.
-He had three or more RBIs in one contest.
+- Kelenic picked up an RBI in 11 of 59 games last season (18.6%), including six occasions when he drove in multiple runs (10.2%).
+He had three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.